JeanGrd/JeanGrd/README.md

 Jean Guiraud

-I am computer engineer at Thales Alenia Space.
+I am data engineer at Thales Alenia Space.

 If you want to reach me, sent to **jean.gd@outlook.fr**